 ‘Teen Mom’ Baby Boom!
-Is Leah Messer Expecting Baby No 4 After Kailyn’s News?
+Is Leah Messer Expecting Baby No. 4 After Kailyn’s News?

 On a recent episode of Teen Mom 2, Messer showed just how much she’s changed in the past few years.
 Messer met up with Calvert to pick up her daughter when he dropped the news that he is engaged to Brooke Wehr.
 Despite a few awkward moments, Messer eventually congratulated him on the engagement and offered some words of advice.

 Messer cautioned Calvert to make sure he was ready to spend the rest of his life with Wehr before tying the knot.
-After to failed marriages and three kids, Messer knows a thing or two about jumping into a relationship only to watch it fail.
+After two failed marriages and three kids, Messer knows a thing or two about jumping into a relationship only to watch it fail.

 Teen Mom 2 airs Monday nights on MTV.